-As of December 31, 2020 and 2019, the amounts of non-current financial assets fully covered by the allowance for expected credit losses included amounts receivable of RUB 24,391 million and RUB 24,391 million, respectively, assigned to the Group's related party entitled to collect amounts due from third party metallurgical plants, with further repayment to the Group.
+As of December 31, 2021 and 2020, the amounts of non-current financial assets fully covered by the allowance for expected credit losses included amounts receivable of RUB 24,391 million, respectively, assigned to the Group's related party with further repayment to the Group.
 In January 2020, the Group extended the terms of repayment through 2027.

-As of December 31, 2020 and 2019, the amounts of financial liabilities included amounts the trade and other payables of RUB 1,088 million and RUB 456 million, respectively, and amounts of the current lease liabilities of RUB 76 million and RUB 94 million, respectively, and non-current lease liabilities of RUB 421 million and RUB 419 million, respectively.
+As of December 31, 2021 and 2020, the amounts of financial liabilities included amounts the trade and other payables of RUB 214 million and RUB 1,088 million, respectively, and amounts of the current lease liabilities of RUB 55 million and RUB 76 million, respectively, and non-current lease liabilities of RUB 236 million and RUB 421 million, respectively.